Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 As you may already know, the privacy policy is one such page that helps establish long-lasting trust between your audience and your brand.
 With this policy, you could inform your visitors how exactly you are going to utilize their personal information upon collecting the data.

-This step ensures there is a transparency between both the parties.
+This step ensures there is transparency between both parties.
 Furthermore, having a privacy policy also assures your customers that your site is safe enough and trustworthy to transact from.
 Not just that, but in some countries, having a privacy policy is legally necessary as well.

 2. Terms & Conditions

 Moving further, another one of the most important legal pages for websites is the Terms & Conditions page.
-Legal terms that are included in this page are generally like a contract that you may make with your website visitors.
+Legal terms that are included on this page are generally like a contract that you may make with your website visitors.

 These terms & conditions are essential enough because they set the kind of behavior you are anticipating from your visitors.
 Not just that, but this page also describes what your visitors can expect from your end.

-If you are wondering upon why you need this page, then you must know that having Terms & Conditions published on your website can prevent several problems.
-Not just this page can safeguard your intellectual property but can even help you restrict the legal liabilities altogether.
+If you are wondering why you need this page, then you must know that having Terms & Conditions published on your website can prevent several problems.
+Not just this page can safeguard your intellectual property but can even help you restrict legal liabilities altogether.

 3. Refund Policy